-(m) Financial liabilities and equity instruments
+(I) Financial liabilities and equity instruments

 Financial liabilities and equity instruments are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and an equity instrument under IFRSs.
+Financial liabilities are classified as at fair value through profit or loss ("FVTPL") in either of the following circumstances: (1) the liabilities are managed, evaluated and reported internally on a fair value basis; or (2) the designation eliminates or significantly reduces an accounting mismatch that would otherwise arise.
+All other financial liabilities are carried at amortised cost using the effective interest method.
+Reclassification of any financial liability is not permitted.
 An equity instrument is any contract that evidences a residual interest in the assets of the Group after deducting all of its liabilities.
 The accounting policies adopted for specific financial liabilities and equity instruments are set out below.

-(n) Borrowings
+(m) Borrowings